Kitshaar/odin_recipes/README.md

 During all of this, i made a total of 10 commits (not counting the commit i will made to modify readme.md).

 THE_END.

+Date: 17/july/2023

+Added basic CSS to the pages as per the assignment requirements of the lesson "The Cascade".